Antithesisx/keepwritings/README.md

 `git clone https://github.com/Antithesisx/keepwritings.git`

 and edit install.sh before launching it.
+Basically, the installation instructions are inside that script.

 You can change the PATH or change the package manager (on non-Debian systems).
 If you want to store your writings in a different location, you'll need to edit the installer as well as the scripts.
 The editor can also be set in the keepwritings script.

 ### Dependencies
 - focuswriter
-- suckless-tools
+- dmenu
 - xclip
 - xautomation (optional, if you want to automatically paste the writing.)